Road Closures in Effect to Increase Safety During Stagecoach Festival in Indio

-INDIO (CNS) – Full road closures will be in effect for the last weekend of festivals in Indio, in an effort to enhance safety for the Stagecoach country music festival starting Friday.
+INDIO (CNS) – Full road closures will be in effect for the last weekend of festivals in Indio in an effort to enhance safety for the Stagecoach country music festival that starts Friday.

 “Approximately 40,000 guests will be shuttled into and out of the concert venue from various locations throughout the Coachella Valley to help ease traffic conditions,” Indio city officials said in a statement.
 “Noise from the festival site could begin on each Thursday prior to the festival dates, due to sound checks and on-site camping guests.”